cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 ## 3. Agent Configuration
 ### 3.1 Config Properties
-Items to configure in table:
+Items to configure in [config.properties](inputs/config.properties):
 1) `timeThreshold` - The time cutoff of an isochrone in minutes.
 Default value is set at 15 minutes.
 2) `timeInterval` - The time increment value of each isochrone in minutes.
 Default value is set at 5 mintues time interval.
-3) `populationTable` - The exact table names of the population tables should follow the names of population table as per [uploaded via stack-data-uploader](#23-uploading-population-data-via-stack-data-uploader).
+3) `populationTables` - The exact table names of the population tables should follow the names of population table as per [uploaded via stack-data-uploader](#23-uploading-population-data-via-stack-data-uploader).

 ### 3.2 SPARQL Queries
 SPARQL queries are used to retrieve the locations of POI.